666 (Aphrodite's Child album): Release and reception

+The Rolling Stone Record Guide dismissed 666 as "pompous and pointless".
 Colin Larkin's Encyclopedia of Popular Music states that "the album was applauded for its ambition and execution", but it did not attract many contemporary reviews.
 AllMusic gives it 4½ stars, but notes that "the entire set eventually becomes too overwhelming to sit through".

 IGN ranked the album number 3 on their list of Top 25 Prog Rock Albums.
-In the Q & Mojo Classic Special Edition ‘’Pink Floyd & The Story of Prog Rock’’, the album came number 40 in its list of "40 Cosmic Rock Albums".
+In the Q & Mojo Classic Special Edition ‘’Pink Floyd & the Story of Prog Rock’’, the album came number 40 in its list of "40 Cosmic Rock Albums".

+A re-issued version of the album – including a previously unavailable French (English-subtitled) interview with Vangelis on the creative process, alongside widely-unheard Greek mixes, a Dolby ATMOS up-mix, illustrated booklet and further original interviews – was released on 8 November 2024.

 Track listing

 Although Ferris has been identified as the lyricist, the album explicitly states that all tracks — even the instrumentals — are composed by Vangelis Papathanassiou and Costas Ferris.